 Rationale for sequencing in Geography

-The geography curriculum at Horizon is sequenced so that children develop knowledge and skills across four main concepts: Location and Place, Human Geography, Physical Geography, and Geographical Skills.
+The geography curriculum at Spring Cottage is sequenced so that children develop knowledge and skills across four main concepts: Location and Place, Human Geography, Physical Geography, and Geographical Skills.
 Units of learning have been chosen to build sequentially increasing knowledge of location and sense of place.
 For example, learning in KS1 begins with securing a strong understanding of their local area, and then beyond this study it’s place within the UK and then the wider world.